5 Reasons Why You Have a Bloated Stomach

 1. Low Stomach Acid Levels:

 A bloated stomach may be a telltale sign that the gut is experiencing mechanical problems or simply not functioning as it was designed.
 Hypochlorhydria, or the condition of low stomach acid, may be triggering your digestive upset.
-Low stomach acid (HCL) can shut down sphincter activity, reduce digestive motility and lead to an array of side effects like heartburn.
-Under these circumstances food remains in the stomach and is susceptible to bacterial fermentation.

-Some bacteria are able to thrive in conditions of low acidity and metabolize the remnants of food, especially carbohydrates.
-This process results in GI upset including cramping, belching, acid reflux and bloating.
 Signs of low stomach acid may be accompanied by other symptoms including nausea, anemia, fatigue, food aversions, fowl body odor, and undigested food in stool (5).
 To learn how to improve the acid levels in your stomach, read my article here.

 One of the major bacterial infections which you may be tested for is Helicobacter pylori.
 H. pylori is a bacterial infection that inhibits organs responsible for secreting stomach acid and produces toxins that induce oxidative damage, inflammation and carcinogenesis (7).
-This bacteria is believed to be present in the majority of the world’s population and is a major cause of gastric inflammation and stomach cancer (6).
+This bacterium is believed to be present in the majority of the world’s population and is a major cause of gastric inflammation and stomach cancer (6).

 bloated